Be safe and secure on your computer

 Age UK - Fraud and Scam Advice

 Age UK's online information and advice for older people includes a phone number to use if you or another older person has been a victim of a scam or virus.
-Go to ageuk.org.uk/scams and I suggest Staying safe online.
+Have a look at ageuk.org.uk/scams or Staying safe online.

 Action Fraud - Report cyber-crime to the Police